griffio/sqldelight-pgvector-module-app/README.md

 SqlDelight needs this fix https://github.com/sqldelight/sqldelight/pull/5625 for the module resolver to be the first

-PostgreSqlTypeResolver needs to be inherited rather than use delegation as needs polymorphic calls
+PostgreSqlTypeResolver needs to be (open) inheritable rather than use delegation e.g. override `definitionType` expects to be called

 ```shell
 createdb vector &&